 An e-bike is useless without wheels.
 Yet, not all e-bike wheels are the same.
 There are various tire grades for riding uses.
 Road bike tires are narrow and light, which helps reduce friction and boost speed.

 Commuting bike tires are up to 48 mm thick.
 It provides extra traction and stability on slick surfaces.
 MTB tires are broader, fatter, and more rigid, making them ideal for riding on grass, dirt, gravel, and sand.
 Hybrid or cyclocross tires are broader than road tires but less bulky than MTB tires.
-These are 30 to 33 mm wide with flat, tiny treads.
+They are generally 30 to 33 mm wide with flat, tiny treads.

 Conclusion